Barcelona tourist attractions & sights

 The hospital is one of the prime examples of Catalan modernist architecture.
 With its main building and many pavilions, the former complex of Hospital de Sant Pau is one of my favorite (less touristy) spots in Barcelona.
 More info 'Hospital de Sant Pau'.

-One of the most popular and surprising ways to discover the city of Barcelona is by bicycle.
+One of the most popular and surprising ways to discover the Barcelona tourist attractions is by bicycle.
 The city has an extensive network of cycle paths, certainly also along the beach.
 Rent a bike yourself or join a bike ride with an inspiring English-speaking guide.
 More 'Cycling'.

-In addition to characteristic buildings and sights by Gaudi, such as the Sagrada Familia, Casa Mila, and Casa Batlló, Barcelona has many more unique buildings and landmarks that are worth visiting:
+In addition to characteristic buildings, Barcelona landmarks and sights by Gaudi, such as the Sagrada Familia, Casa Mila, and Casa Batlló, the city in Spain has many more unique buildings and Barcelona monuments that are worth visiting:

 In addition to the Museo Picasso, this Spanish city offers many other famous museums, such as the Miro Museum, Maritime museum, and the MNAC in Palau Nacional.